 The General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) is a measure adopted by the European Union, which takes effect on May 25, 2018, that requires all entities to protect personal data and privacy.
-Although the legislation was adopted in April, 2016, and has been under discussion for several years, it has received more focus recently, as companies only have a few more months to comply.
+The General Data Protection Regulation (GDPR) is a measure adopted by the European Union, which took effect on May 25, 2018, that requires all entities to protect personal data and privacy.
+Although the legislation was adopted in April, 2016, and has been under discussion for several years, it has received more focus recently, as companies rush to comply.
 Among the key requirements is to protect “information relating to an identified or identifiable natural person” (Article 4), but differentiates, and in some cases, excludes (Recital 26), data that is “rendered anonymous in such a way that the data subject [that is, the natural person] is no longer identifiable.”
 This latter concept is called “pseudonymization” (addressed in Article 32), and refers to the condition where a data record cannot be linked directly to a person without additional information.
 This does not exempt the business from complying with other parts of the GDPR, but it significantly addresses many key provisions.
+TickStream provides an easy and quick way for an entity to demonstrate a good faith intent to meet these most vital terms of the GDPR.

 The GDPR contains an expansive definition of personal data (Article 9), far beyond the common, but informal, definition of Personally Identifiable Information (PII).
-Under the GDPR, this includes obvious elements like names and addresses, but extends well beyond that to include data gathered from one’s web browser, health and genetic data, political opinions, trade union membership, and much more – including biometric data.
-This is important to Intensity Analytics (“IA”) for at least two reasons:
+Under the GDPR, this consists obvious elements like names and addresses, but also includes data gathered from one’s web browser, health and genetic data, political opinions, trade union membership, and many more such sources – including biometric data.
+TickStream delivers a solution that fixes two important problems under the GDPR:

-- Traditional biometric data cannot be pseudonymized, as that kind of static information relates to a physical, easily observed trait of an individual.
-In stark contrast, the effort hallmark models that IA builds are not tied to any observable aspect of a person.
-IA’s TickStream AI engine extracts features from a given physical movement effort to compare to a previously-constructed, derived model.
-The process only works one way, and is pseudonymous by design (another GDPR directive, in Article 25).
+- Traditional biometric data cannot be pseudonymized, as that kind of static information relates to a physical, easily-observed trait of an individual.
+In stark contrast, the physical muscle movement timing ("effort hallmark") models that we builds are not tied to any observable aspect of a person.
+Our TickStream AI engine extracts features from a given physical movement effort to compare to a previously-constructed model.
+The process only works one way, producing a derivative model that cannot be reverse-engineered, and is pseudonymous by design (another GDPR directive, in Article 25).

 - Many security products rely on data elements such as GPS location, IP address, and time-of-last-use as either primary sources of “behavior”, or as ways to fix precision with their identity analysis attempts.
 Some products are even designed to examine content for sentiment or mood to determine one’s state of mind.
 These approaches are in peril under the GDPR, since many are further called out as “special categories of personal data” (Article 9).